xxshady/altv-esbuild/README.md

 Here its a bit complicated.
 If you use vscode [Source maps navigator](https://marketplace.visualstudio.com/items?itemName=vlkoti.vscode-sourcemaps-navigator) extension can help you jump to your source code.

+## Some libraries don't work with bundling

+If you see such errors it may mean this is your case:
+- `Error: Dynamic require of "crypto" is not supported`
+- `SyntaxError: Unexpected identifier`

+Libraries that must be external: `discord.js`

+✅ **Solution:** add this library to [`external`](https://esbuild.github.io/api/#external) build option of esbuild

 ## Contributions

 All contributions are greatly appreciated.
 If there are any questions or you would like to discuss a feature, you can always [open issue](https://github.com/xxshady/altv-esbuild/issues).